Russia declares a 72-hour ceasefire in Ukraine for next week to mark Victory Day in World War II

 KYIV, Ukraine — (AP) — Russian President Vladimir Putin on Monday declared a unilateral 72-hour ceasefire next week in Ukraine to mark Victory Day in World War II as the U.S. presses for a deal to end the 3-year-old war.
 Kyiv insisted on a longer and immediate truce.

-The Kremlin said the truce, ordered on “humanitarian grounds,” will run from the start of May 8 (2100 GMT, 5 p.m.
-EDT May 7) and last through the end of May 10 (2100 GMT, 5 p.m.
-EDT May 10) to mark Moscow's defeat of Nazi Germany in 1945 — Russia's biggest secular holiday.
+The Kremlin said the truce, ordered on "humanitarian grounds," will run from the start of May 8 and last through the end of May 10 to mark Moscow's defeat of Nazi Germany in 1945 — Russia's biggest secular holiday.
+That timing translates to start at 2100 GMT, or 5 p.m.
+EDT, on May 7, lasting until 2100 GMT, or 5 p.m.
+EDT on May 10.

 Ukraine, which has previously agreed to U.S. President Donald Trump's proposal of a full 30-day ceasefire, dismissed Putin's move as window dressing.